 P is the requisite counterweight's weight; V is its volume; –μ is the density of the material used to make the counterweight, and g is the gravitational constant (9.81).

 Complete cast iron, full concrete, or a combination of concrete and metal bits are preferred by the manufacturers.
-Metal forklift counterweights, for example, are widely used to maximise space efficiency.
+Metal forklift counterweights, for example, are widely used to maximize space efficiency.
 However, some industries, such as agriculture (tractors) and off-highway (excavators and cranes), have counterweight requirements that both metal and concrete can meet.
 While concrete is less expensive than iron, it is preferable because concrete applications are vulnerable to many issues that cast iron counterweights can solve.
 The advantages of using iron counterweights include-

 - Dense aggregates such as limonite, hematite, or magnetite and metal bits and fragments can be used to increase the density of concrete.
 This raises the cost of concrete significantly, but it also has a lower density than iron.

-- Concrete becomes more costly to cut out the desired form into applications where counterweights must fit into unique shapes, such as tractor suitcase counterweights, which are formed differently depending on space on the rear axle of tractors.
+- Concrete becomes more costly to cut out the desired form in applications where counterweights must fit into unique shapes, such as tractor suitcase counterweights, which are formed differently depending on the space on the rear axle of tractors.
 When shaping cast iron into a smoother form, cracking is less likely to occur.

-- Since cast iron is denser than other materials, cast metal counterweights have a density of three times pure concrete.
+- Since cast iron is denser than other materials, cast metal counterweights have a density of three times that of pure concrete.
 Compared to concrete, this allows iron to reach the target weight in less space and volume, reducing the expense of supplementary material.

 - Cast iron, unlike concrete, is a recycled commodity that does not necessitate the extraction of fresh raw materials.